Haugesund: Geography and climate

-Haugesund municipality has a coastline with the North Sea, however, the island of Karmøy and the archipelago of Røvær shelter it from the rough waters of the ocean.
+Haugesund is located along the North Sea coast, however, the island of Karmøy and the archipelago of Røvær shelter it from the rough waters of the ocean.
 The Karmsundet strait, located between Karmøy and Haugesund used to be very strategically important, since ships could pass without having to sail through heavy sea.
+There are several islands in the Karmsunet strait that are part of the town of Haugesund.
+The islands of Risøya and Hasseløya are densely built, and connected to the mainland of the town by bridges.
+Vibrandsøya and its neighboring islands are now mainly a recreational area.
 Haugesund's city centre has a distinctive street layout, similar to those found in Kristiansand and Oslo.

-The municipality includes several islands.
-Risøy and Hasseløy are densely built, and connected to the mainland by bridges.
-Røvær which lies further out and consists of a number of islands, is also populated and connected to the mainland by ferry.
-Vibrandsøy and its neighboring islands are now mainly a recreational area.
-Røværsholmen Lighthouse sits just off the coast of the main Røvær island.
-The lakes Vigdarvatnet and Stakkastadvatnet are located in the municipality.

 Haugesund has an oceanic climate (Cfb, marine west coast) with rainy winters and mild and pleasant summers.
 The all-time high 31.2 C was recorded July 2019, and the all-time low -16.6 C was set in January 2010 (extremes since 2003).
 The wettest time of year is autumn and winter, while April–July is the driest season.
 Haugesund Airport is situated in Karmøy municipality, about 8 km from the town of Haugesund, and it has been recording weather data since 1975.